tcdoan/ai/pacman3.02/search/README.md

 - Pacman should navigate the maze successfully.

 ## Write full-fledged generic search functions to help Pacman plan routes.
-- Remember that a search node must contain not only a state but also the information necessary to reconstruct the path (plan) which gets to that state.
+- Remember that a search node must contain not only a state but also the information necessary to reconstruct the plan which gets to that state.
 - Important note: All of your search functions need to return a list of actions that will lead the agent from the start to the goal.
 - These actions all have to be legal moves (valid directions, no moving through walls).